How Can We Help You?

 Q. How do I apply?

-A. Please see our Apply for High School to learn more about application requirements.
+A. Please see our Apply for High School page to learn more about application requirements.

-If you have not already done so, please take the important first step in the process by joining our pre-registration list.
+If you have not already done so, please take the important first step in the process by joining our mailing list.
 Once you sign up, you will receive information about how and when to apply, including a link to our online application when it becomes available.

 Q. Is the application process in English?

 A. UWC ISAK Japan is an international school, and the written application and interview are in English.
 However, Japanese parents can complete the parent section of the application in Japanese, and students can write the essay portion of the application in Japanese or English.

 Q. Does UWC ISAK Japan need official academic records from my current school?
 Do I need a letter of recommendation from my current school?